Chincha Islands War: Talambo incident

-Occupation of Chincha Islands
+Occupation of the Chincha Islands

-On April 14, 1864, in retaliation for Peru's refusal to pay an indemnity, the Spanish fleet seized the lightly defended Chincha Islands, the main source for Peruvian guano resources.
+On April 14, 1864, in retaliation for Peru's refusal to pay an indemnity, the Spanish fleet seized the lightly defended Chincha Islands, the main source of Peruvian guano.
 The Spanish placed the islands' Peruvian governor, Ramón Valle Riestra, under arrest aboard the Resolución, occupied the islands with 400 marines, and raised the Spanish flag.
 Spain considered the islands an important bargaining chip, as they were a major Peruvian economic asset and produced almost 60% of the government's annual revenue.

 The Spanish squadron also blockaded principal Peruvian ports, disrupting commerce and fostering a high level of resentment throughout Latin America.
 Spain expected little resistance from Peru and believed its military capabilities to be negligible.
 A proposal to exchange the islands for British-held Gibraltar was even entertained for a time.
-During the blockade, the Spanish lost the Triunfo after it was destroyed by an accidental fire.
+During the blockade, Triunfo was destroyed by an accidental fire off Pisco on the evening of 25 November 186.

 The new Spanish Prime Minister, Ramón María Narváez, disapproved of the unilateral actions taken by Pinzón and replaced him with Vice Admiral Juan Manuel Pareja, who had been Minister of the Navy.
 Pareja had been born in Peru, and his father, Brigadier Antonio Pareja, had died in Chile in 1813 while he was fighting for Spain during the Chilean War of Independence.
 Narváez's conciliatory opinion soon changed, and he dispatched another four warships to reinforce the Pacific fleet.